wso2-extensions/esb-connector-podio/README.md

 # esb-connector-podio
-The Podio connector allows you to access the Podio REST API through WSO2 ESB.
 The Podio connector allows you to access the Podio REST API through the WSO2 ESB.
 Podio is a freemium cloud-based collaboration service which supplies a platform for organizing team communication, business processes, data and content in project management work spaces.

 ###Build
 mvn clean install